kas21e6/satoshi-piggy-bank/README.md

 ## Run the Python script 🐍

-Now you're ready to start running Python code that can display things on the screen!
+Now you're ready to start running Python code that can display things on the screen.

-Download the code using `git clone`
+Download the code using `git clone` by entering this command

 ```bash
 git clone https://github.com/kiltonred/satoshi-piggy-bank.git